-- Position near the goal line with the same coverage as for any scrimmage play. - Remind wing officials of the goal line location when inside the 5-yard line. - Do not give a touchdown signal from in front of the runner unless the score is obvious. - Be alert for a quick jump pass over the line of scrimmage. - If the runner has made a quick thrust into the line: - \ Be sure the ball is not moved forward after it is declared dead. - \ Assist the wing officials if they are screened/blocked out, and look for help.
+- Position near the goal line with the same coverage as for any scrimmage play. - Remind wing officials of the goal line location when inside the 5-yard line. - Be alert for a quick jump pass over the line of scrimmage. - If the runner has made a quick thrust into the line: - Be sure the ball is not moved forward after it is declared dead. - Assist the wing officials if they are screened/blocked out, and look for help.